mayanksahu17/kazar/README.md

  <!-- Replace with your actual image path -->

-Welcome to *Skill Bridge*, the ultimate platform for organizing and participating in PUBG and BGMI tournaments.
-Our goal is to create a seamless and engaging experience for mobile gamers looking to showcase their skills, compete for glory, and win exciting prizes.
+Welcome to *Skill Bridge*, the ultimate platform for every student to get hands-on real world tasks from mentors and get themselves positioned on learder board based on reward points.